-Implementation of the national Plan of Action to Reduce the Incidental Catch of Seabirds and Sharks in Uruguayan Fisheries has started.
-National regulations are still effect on swordfish, bigeye and yellowfin minimum size and catch.
+Implementation of the National Plan of Action to Reduce the Incidental Catch of Seabirds and Sharks in Uruguayan Fisheries has started.
+National minimum size and catch regulations are still in effect on swordfish, bigeye and yellowfin.
 Activities have started and meetings held with other state organs (National Naval Prefecture, National Administration of Ports and the National Customs Administration, etc.), to generate more control at Uruguayan ports.
 A group has being established within DINARA for port monitoring.